hamsterbase/i18nease/README.md

 ## How to use i18nease

-After installing the plugin, run the `i18nease: Generate locale config` command, and it will automatically parse your source code and generate the ;ocalize config.
+After installing the plugin, run the `i18nease: Generate locale config` command, and it will automatically parse your source code and generate the localize config.

-The first time you run it, activation is required, which you can choose to do for free.
-Once activated, as long as the current window is not closed, it will remain active.

 ## Why should I use i18nease?